Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Datasets

 \section{Datasets}

-We present and use three distinct datasets in this paper - AMi-Br, AtNorM-Br and AtNorM-MD, as described below.
+We present and use three distinct datasets in this paper - AMi-Br, AtNorM-Br, and AtNorM-MD as described below.
 This work is an extension of a previous conference contribution by our group \citep{bertram2025histologic}, which already introduced the first of those datasets (AMi-Br) in brief.
+Representative image samples of atypical and normal mitotic figures from all three datasets are shown in Figure~\ref{fig:mitosis-image-samples}.

-Being the largest scale dataset of the set, we use data from the AMI-Br dataset for training in all evaluations.
-This allows us to use the other two -- newly introduced -- datasets as independent hold out sets.
-It has been shown that data distribution shifts (domain shift) impede the performance of deep learning models significantly \citep{stacke2020measuring,aubreville2021quantifying}.
-With these datasets, we can expect varying degrees of domain shifts, as they stem from different sources (AtNorm-Br) or even tumor types (AtNorm-MD), which allows us to investigate generalization.
-The statistics of the dataset, including total number of atypical and normal mitotic figures in each, annotation type, source dataset(s), species involved etc.\ are summarized in Table~\ref{tab:dataset-stats}.
+Being the largest of the three datasets used in this study, we use data from the AMi-Br dataset for training in all evaluations.
+This allows us to use the other two newly introduced datasets as independent held-out sets.
+It has been shown that data distribution shifts (domain shifts) impede the performance of deep learning models considerably \citep{stacke2020measuring,aubreville2021quantifying}.
+With these datasets, we expect varying degrees of domain shifts, and which allows us to investigate generalization performance.
+Only a part of the AMi-Br dataset is used for training the models for binary classification of atypical vs.\ normal mitoses, and the rest is used as another held-out test dataset.
+The dataset statistics, including total number of atypical and normal \acp{MF} in each, annotation type, source dataset(s), species involved etc.\ have been summarized in Table~\ref{tab:dataset-stats}.